Ninjago: Crystalized: Release

 In January 2021, Tommy Andreasen mentioned the script for the season on Twitter and said that fans would have to wait until 2022 for the season to be released.
 The Lego Group released several preview clips on its official YouTube channel leading up to the season's premiere, including an official teaser on 29 April 2022, and an official trailer on 20 May 2022.
 In a France TV Pro press release for the season, which was released in May 2022, an official season poster was revealed that drew comparisons to the design of the theatrical release poster for Avengers: Endgame.
 The season was scheduled to premiere in France on 6 June 2022.
 The first twelve English episodes were released online on The Lego Group's YouTube channel on 20 May 2022, with viewing restricted by region but were removed three days later with no explanation, but were made public again on 1 June 2022.
 On the same day, they were also released on Netflix.
 It also debuted on CITV in the United Kingdom on 6 June 2022.

 A trailer for the second half of the season was revealed during the Lego Con 2022 live show on 18 June 2022.
-At Comic Con 2022, it was announced that the second half of the season will be released in early October on Neflix.
+At Comic Con 2022, it was announced that the second half of the season will be released in early October on Netflix.
 The 13th and 14th episodes, titled A Sinister Shadow and The Spider's Design, respectively, were released earlier on Sky Go in New Zealand on 18 September 2022.
 Netflix Australia later confirmed the second half of the season would be released on 1 October 2022.

 Plot

 A group called the New Ninja appear in Ninjago City, fighting vengestone smugglers.
 The ninja team has lost faith and broken up.
-Nya roams the Endless Sea as a water dragon but begins to recover her memories.
+Nya roams the Endless Sea as a water dragon but then begins to recover her memories.
 She meets a water elemental named Nyad, who helps her to find her way back home.
 The ninja reunite and uncover a secret shipment of vengestone in a subway tunnel.
-They are forced to fight Miss Demeanor and her thugs, but are humiliated when the New Ninja defeat the villains.
+They are forced to fight Miss Demeanor and her thugs, but are shamed when the New Ninja defeat the villains.

 Nya returns to the monastery in her aqueous form and Zane freezes her to maintain her shape.
-The team decide to break Aspheera out of Kryptarium prison to steal her staff so that Aspheera can drain Nya's elemental power and return her back to her human form.
+The team decide to break Aspheera out of Kryptarium prison to steal her staff so that Aspheera can drain Nya's elemental power and return her back to human form.
 Skylor helps to keep Nya frozen while they retrieve Aspheera and the staff.
 During their mission, the ninja are forced to fight the New Ninja and Kai accidentally reveals their identities, making them fugitives.
 Aspheera agrees to help them in exchange for her freedom and returns Nya to her human form.
 The New Ninja arrive at the monastery and arrest the entire ninja team except for Nya.
 Aspheera escapes and is recruited by a stranger known as the Crystal King.